-Powerful quake rocks Indonesia's Lombok, Bali islands
+At least one person killed by 7.0 quake in Indonesia's Lombok, Bali islands

-DENPASAR, Indonesia (Reuters) - Indonesia’s resort islands of Bali and Lombok were rocked by a magnitude 7.0 earthquake on Sunday, triggering panic among holidaymakers and residents.
+DENPASAR, Indonesia (Reuters) - Indonesia’s resort islands of Bali and Lombok were rocked by a magnitude 7.0 earthquake on Sunday, killing at least one person and triggering panic among holidaymakers and residents.

-No official information about possible casualties was available more than two hours after the quake, which struck in the early evening after sunset.

-The United States Geological Survey said the epicenter of the quake was on land on Lombok, though initial reports put it just off the coast.
-It struck at a depth of 10 km (6 miles), a week after a magnitude 6.4 quake killed 14 people on Lombok and briefly stranded hundreds of hikers on the slopes of a volcano.
+The quake struck Lombok in the early evening at a depth of 10 km (6 miles), a week after a magnitude 6.4 quake killed 14 people on the island and briefly stranded hundreds of hikers on the slopes of a volcano.

+A police official in Mataram in central Lombok said at least one person was killed.
+A rescue volunteer told local media that three others, including a child, were confirmed dead.

+Power cuts were affecting most of the island of Lombok, media cited the head of the local disaster mitigation agency as saying.
+The extent of damage was not yet clear.

-Officials said travelers at the international airports in Bali and Lombok were thrown into panic and there was minor damage to the buildings, but that operations were not disrupted.
+Travelers at the international airports in Bali and Lombok were thrown into panic and there was minor damage to the buildings, but operations were not disrupted, officials said.

 The quake was felt for several seconds in Bali, where people ran out of houses, hotels, and restaurants.